 Taking the Certified Nursing Assistant (CNA) certificate level 1 and subsequently the Vocational Nursing (LVN) certificate level 2 prior to applying to the RN program thereafter is strongly recommended but not required.
 This is to strengthen nursing skills and cognitive nursing knowledge base prior to joining the RN program.

 Because we want you to succeed and graduate, it’s in your interest (and ours too) to make sure that you know the challenges you will be facing once you become a part of the program.
 Attending an information session prior to application will alleviate some feelings of uncertainties you might have.

-We are looking forward to another exciting year for upcoming RN Class 2014-2015!
+We are looking forward to another exciting year for upcoming LV-RN Transition Class 2015-2016!

-Antonio B. Jayoma, MSPHN, RN, CCRN -- RN Program Department Chair
+Antonio B. Jayoma, MSPHN, RN, CCRN -- RN Department Chair